Vermiculture, Vermicomposting, and How to Do It

 Step 2: Choosing the Right Materials

-The next step in vermiculture is to choose the right materials for your worm bin.
+The next step in vermiculture is to choose the right materials to feed your worms.
 The best materials to use are organic waste, such as kitchen scraps, garden waste, coffee grounds, and crushed eggshells.
-It is true vermiculture can be used to break down a wide variety of organic materials, including materials that are difficult to compost using traditional methods.
+It is true vermicomposting can be used to break down a wide variety of organic materials, including materials that are difficult to compost using traditional methods.
 For example, worms can break down meat and dairy products, which are typically not recommended for traditional composting methods.
 However, we avoid using meats, dairy products, and processed foods, as these can attract pests and create unpleasant odors.

 It is also vital to add bedding material to the bin.
 Standard bedding includes shredded newspaper, cardboard, coconut coir, or straw.
 The bedding material provides the worms with a moist and dark environment.
 It is best to layer your scraps and bedding material in a 1:2 ratio.
-Food scraps are typically high in nitrogen (1), and bedding materials (2) are lower in carbon.
+(1) Food scraps are typically high in nitrogen, and (2) bedding materials are lower in carbon.
 If the balance is off, this can lead to anaerobic behavior, slowing the composting process and causing unpleasant smells.
+Garden Tower actually recommends a 1:3 ratio of scraps:bedding.

 Step 3: Adding the Worms